 The Drum’s Top 100 independent agencies

 Like many industries, marketing is now heavily focused on digital and online content.
-Job titles have changed immensely to reflect this over the past five years.
+Job titles have changed immensely to reflect this.

 Marketing-specific titles still exist, such as marketing assistant, marketing manager, and marketing executive.